-The revenue for 2017 reached €102.467.000 compared to €94.744.000 for 2016, showing an increase of 8,2%.
-Revenue increased due to volume increases despite decreases in pricing.
+The revenue for 2018 reached €97.926.000 compared to €102.467.000 for 2017, showing a decrease of 4,4%.

-Year 2017 results were affected by higher energy costs with an impact on gross profit margin.
-Electricity cost had the most noticeable impact.
+Year 2018 results were affected by higher energy and carbon emission costs with an impact on gross profit margin.
+Electricity cost had the most noticable impact.
 The cost of solid fuels also increased but their impact was moderated through the use of alternative fuels.
 The Company is pursuing further its strategy to replace traditional solid fosil fuels with alternative sources, which offer both financial and environmental benefits to the Company.